Chia-Network/dev-community-meetings/README.md

 # Purpose:

-The Chia Dwv Community meetings provide a forum for the developer community to gather and discuss various technical topics, including CHIPS proposals.
+The Chia Dev Community meetings provide a forum for the developer community to gather and discuss various technical topics, including CHIPS proposals.
 The meetings also provide a platform for the community to support each other in building a secure, sustainable, and compliant blockchain technology.

 # Agenda:
-The agenda for each meeting is tracked with GitHub issues.
-Please use GitHub issues to propose new sessions or suggest agenda items for scheduled meetings.
-Planned or scheduled meeting will be listed on the [meeting list project](https://github.com/Chia-Network/dev-community-meetings/projects/1).
+- The agenda for each meeting is tracked with GitHub issues.
+- Please use GitHub issues to propose new sessions or suggest agenda items for scheduled meetings.
+- Planned or scheduled meeting will be listed on the [meeting list project](https://github.com/Chia-Network/dev-community-meetings/projects/1).

 ## Guidelines for CHIPS discussion: